MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_iscurrentinstance.md

 ## -see-also

 ## -examples
-If the instance found is the current instance, the example activates the instance.
+In the following example, if the instance found is the current instance, that instance is activated.
-If it is not the current instance, the example redirects to that app instance.
+If it is not the current instance, the example redirects to the app instance that is found.

 ```csharp
     if (theInstance.IsCurrentInstance)